If you want to make the world a better place, there’s one really easy thing that you can do: reduce your consumption.

 He offers a ton of resources focused on helping people build their own tiny homes.

 We found that this was a blog that you can come back to over and over again and always learn something new.
+If you're thinking of becoming tiny house dwellers in your own tiny home, this is an amazing resource.

 Notes From The Little Life